Preview individual parts:

-An arrangement of Stanley’s Trumpet Voluntary with full Organ accompaniment, for semi-pro players.
+An arrangement of Stanley’s Trumpet Voluntary No 5 Opus 7with full Organ accompaniment, for semi-pro players.

 My thanks are extended to Organist David Wheatley, for allowing me to study his Organ writing in depth.

 If you need a different part, e-mail me your requirements, and I will up-load parts within 24hrs:email@example.com

 If you are in a hurry, I can arrange to e-mail you a set of PDf parts.

 Stanley, who was blind from an early age, studied music with Maurice Greene and held a number of organist appointments in London, such as St Andrew’s, Holborn from 1726.
 He was a friend of George Frideric Handel, and following Handel’s death, Stanley joined first with John Christopher Smith and later with Thomas Linley to continue the series of oratorio concerts Handel had established, and succeeded him as a governor of the Foundling Hospital (continuing his tradition of performing "Messiah" for them).